backengineering/vmhook/README.md

 00126335	68.50672913	[vmhook-eac [core number = 13]]sha1 hash data = 0xFFFFF80061C0B000, len = 0x2bc79d, result = 0xFFFFFE8158E60BF0
 ```

+*Side Note: Check out that len? its not aligned, this means you can patch the alignment/padding at the end of both of these sections if you wanted and the SHA1 integrity checks would be fine...*

 Thus a hook is placed on this SHA1 hash function and spoofed results are computed...

 ### Solution, Possible Alternatives